FrancisJMR/muse-electron/README.md

 # muse-electron
-An electron app to connect your Muse EEG headset (2016 or newer) using bluetooth LE from muse-js [https://github.com/urish/muse-js]
+An experimental electron app to connect your Muse EEG headset (2016 or newer) using bluetooth LE from [muse-js](https://github.com/urish/muse-js).

+See issues for current challenges!